jakebailey/ua/docs/assignments.md

 -   `parallel` executes many subactions in parallel. `subactions` is a list of actions.
 This is useful when needing to do many independent actions, like writing many files that don't require each other.
+-   `ordered` executes many subactions in sequence. `subactions` is a list of actions.
+Paired with `parallel`, this can be used to construct more complicated parallel configurations.

 `index.js` is run each time a spec instance is created.
 This means that `index.js` can be changed on the server without needing to remove cached data.